 An advertisement for the Golden Books appears in the Publisher’s Weekly, September 24, 1910.

-The series boxes are the only place the series name is indicated: on the edge, a glued label includes the series name, title and publisher.
-The box consists of cardboard with printed paper glued over it.
+The series boxes are the only place the series name is indicated: on the edge, a glued label includes the series name, title, and publisher.
+The box consists of cardboard with printed paper glued to it.
 The pattern is meant to look three-dimensional.
 This book is Browning’s Pippa Passes.
 There is no date in the book.

 Bindings are in “Japan vellum” over boards.
 The tan material includes the title and author in gold, with an inverted debossed pattern covering the front cover.

 The books may have been wrapped in tissue (some Barse & Hopkins books were, others were not).